leiluoo/unixTaskbook/README.md

 # How to run

-firstly, intall MPICH on your machine
+Firstly, intall MPICH on your machine

-And then, make sure you have installed yaml-cpp package in your environment.
-Installation reference [yaml-cpp](https://github.com/jbeder/yaml-cpp)

 ```bash
 apt install mpich
 ```
+And then, make sure you have installed yaml-cpp package in your environment.
+Installation reference [yaml-cpp](https://github.com/jbeder/yaml-cpp)

-then clone the repo
+Then clone the repo
 ```bash
 git clone https://github.com/leiluoo/unixTaskbook.git
 ```